The offense of criminal mischief in Florida has the potential to produce extremely serious consequences for those accused, charged or convicted of it.

 - The damage complained of was accidental

 - The actions resulting in damage was not willful, but rather the product of an unintended action.

 - The victim identified by the State did not own the property involved

 - The defendant’s actions were undertaken in self-defense and thus legally justified

 Anyone accused of criminal mischief is entitled to a legal defense, and by incorporating one or more of the above tactics, an experienced attorney in West Plam Beach may be able to substantially mitigate the negative impact on a defendant’s life and future prospects.

 Talk to a West Palm Beach Criminal Mischief Attorney Today

 If you or a loved one has been charged with a vandalism or similar offense, there is no time to waste.

-By promptly consulting with a West Palm Beach criminal mischief attorney, it is possible to take a proactive role in safeguarding your right to fair treatment under the law and work towards the most positive outcome possible.
-Our Attorneys at Leifert & Leifert our goal is to get your West Palm Beach Criminal Mischief charge dismissed and kept off of your record.
+By promptly consulting with a West Palm Beach criminal mischief lawyer, it is possible to take a proactive role in safeguarding your right to fair treatment under the law and work towards the most positive outcome possible.
+Our Attorneys at Leifert & Leifert our goal is to get your criminal mischief charge dismissed and kept off of your record.